The U.S. government uses numerical systems to make sense of the hundreds of occupations and industries that exist. They are:

 Government agencies provide a wealth of information about hundreds of occupations, including reliable salary data.

 The U.S. Government uses numerical codes to classify and organize information about occupations and industries.
 These classification systems are called Standard Occupational Classification (SOC) and North American Industrial Classification System (NAICS).
-Links to these systems are in the left column of this page.
+More information about these systems are in the left column on this page.

 For example, an accountant, SOC 13-2011, interviewing with an oil company, may want salary information for accountants working in NAICS 211000, the "Oil and Gas Extraction" industry.
 Accountants working in other industries may make significantly more or less; industry-specific salary searching is the only way to find out.
 Industry salary data is only available at the national level.

 State agencies also provide state-specific data.
 In Alaska, that agency is the Department of Labor and Workforce Development.

 Many of these websites contain ads and links to purchase reports; remember that library information and government data are free.
 These websites provide data of varying quality and currency, but you can compare how the information on these sites compares with data from BLS and the state of Alaska.

 Professional associations often perform salary surveys, and these surveys may be available on association websites or in trade publications.
 Here's an example:

 To search for salary information in trade publications, try searching for the occupation name along with the terms salary, wage, compensation, etc., which you can search simultaenously as (salary OR wage OR compensation).
 Try the Quick Search box on the library home page to search for salary information for a wide variety occupations.
 To search business-specific occupations, you can search directly in: